garrandall/popular-music-data/tracks/a-little-bit-of-soap-the-exciters.md

 A little bit of soap
 Will never ever ever ever erase
 The pain in my heart
-And i and i know thru the lonely years
+And I and I know thru the lonely years
 A little bit of soap
 Will nevet washed away my tears